Skip to Content

 Food and Water Planning: You gotta eat, right?
 And out there, you want to eat well.
 So, you figure out what’ll keep you full and happy without needing a fridge or a microwave.
 As for water, it’s like gold out in the hills.
 You bring enough so you’re never without a sip when you need it.

 Pack a Map and Compass (or GPS): Sure, we’ve all got phones, but there’s something cool about going old school with a map and compass.
 They don’t run out of battery, and they look awesome in your hand.
-Plus, if you do get turned around, it’s your DIY kit to finding your way back to base.
+Plus, if you do get lost in the woods, it’s a surefire way to finding your way back to base.

 Final Checks Of Your Solo Camping Checklist